inozytol/cryptfetcher/README.md

 Its sample purpose is to to encrypt and decrypt files

+## DECOUPLING
-## DECOUPLING, so I don't care whre fileFetcher gets this file it writes to temp for decryption or where it stores that file
+so I don't care whre fileFetcher gets this file it writes to temp for decryption or where it stores that file

 ## ENCRYPTION
 1. I need to create a stream from file to encrypt